kbennett2000/HamConditions/README.md

 - makeMySQLTables.js - Create the ConditionReports table in the HamConditionsDB database

 ### CRON Job
+Get conditions and load them in the DB every six hours.
 ```sh
 0 */6 * * * /pathToTheProjectFolder/HamConditions/getConditions.sh
 ```